Welcome to today's edition of the Rush 24-7 podcast.

 I don't know how many people know that.

-It actually went down that whole line about the pit bull was was not part of the planned speech anyway.
+That whole line about the Pit Bull was not part of the planned speech anyway.

 She's a conservative.

-I mean, had had he picked Olympia Snow, it would have been, oh, isn't this a great pick?
+I mean, had he picked Olympia Snow, it would have been, oh, isn't this a great pick?

 She ran on a conservative platform for city council.